AI-and-Blockchain/F22_FlexSwarm/README.md

-# Federated Learning With Flexible Labels
+# FlexSwarm: Swarm Learning With Flexible Labels

 **A Decentralized AI Architecture for Training an Ensemble Model With Flexible Labels**